DEIB-GECO/simsearch/docs/_sources/usage.rst.txt

 * **Align:** Put all regions from the pattern at the same position.
 * **Motif:** Search for DNA motif, for instance a known transcription factor motif such as the E-box.
-The motif should be entered as a string (only nucleotide letter: A, C, G ant T).
+The motif should be entered as a string (only nucleotide letter: A, C, G and T).
 Note that this will only work if the DNA sequence has already been loaded in the browser.
 Example: search for the E-box, canonical motif = CACGTG
 * **TSS:** Add the transcription start sites as a dataset.